 Graduate Kinnes are awarded on the merit of proposals submitted.
 However, a student's academic record may be taken into consideration by the committee to assure that the candidate is generally responsible and can be expected to carry out the proposal he or she submitted.
 Applicants are encouraged to consider their proposals seriously and write them carefully.
 When organizing proposals, applicants should be realistic in planning their time, the distance they will travel, and the scope of research they can accomplish within these limits.
 A budget should be included in the proposals.
 Faculty members are available for consultation and advice on constructing and writing proposals.

-Recipients are required to submit evidence of substantial scholarly activity after their funds have been expended.
 These awards are announced by the dean at graduation.

 "School-Sponsored Kinne"